jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

 	yosys syn_ihp.tcl $(QUIET_FLAG) -l $(OBJDIR)/ihp.syn.log
 ```

-As the synthesis script is now much more complex, we can't provide it inline using the `-p` option and save it to `syn_ihp.tcl` instead.
+As the ASIC synthesis script is much more complex, we won't provide it inline using the `-p` option and will save it to `syn_ihp.tcl` instead.
 My synthesis script is a stripped down version of the one [shipped in ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/scripts/synth.tcl).

-As some steps have been removed, the synthesis will be less optimal than when putting your HDL through the full ORFS flow.
+Some steps have been removed, so the synthesis will be less optimal compared to putting your HDL through the full ORFS flow.
 On the other hand, this simplification makes the script easier to maintain and understand.
-The script also fixes some information for the IHP PDK and therefore can not easily be used with other PDKs.
+The script also hard-codes some information for the IHP PDK, so it can not easily be used with other PDKs.
 Here's the full synthesis script:
 ```tcl
 # Import yosys commands